 There are also some people who have no outward physical indicators of being a variant of male or female, however, they have an inward feeling or knowing that these two binaries do not suit them.
 In some cases, these people can have operations so as to alter their outward appearance to match what they believe is their inner gender.
 Commonly, these people are called transgender.
 Other variants can include men dressing as women and vice versa without having operations.

 People who openly embrace their non-binary nature are vulnerable to persecution by members of the public who judge them for going against “nature”.
-Christianity is a group known for being prejudice towards expressions of identity that differ to strict guidelines of masculinity and femininity, however, as discussed in relation to the plebiscite, this is not all Christians.
+Certain Christian groups known for being prejudice towards expressions of identity that differ to strict guidelines of masculinity and femininity, however, this is not all Christians.
 Correspondingly, individuals of other faiths (especially Islam) or of no religious standing can also have discriminatory attitudes.

 Classical thought views sexual intercourse as being a reference to the male phallic entering the female vagina.
 Sex between two binaries has a generalised focus on reproduction that may occur through the male sperm fertilising the female ova.